pavanuppuluri/GraphQL/README.md

 # GraphQL
-GraphQL is a data query and manipulation language for APIs that allows a client to specify what data it needs.
+- GraphQL is a data query and manipulation language for APIs that allows a client to specify what data it needs.
-A GraphQL server can fetch data from separate sources for a single client query and present the results in a unified graph.
+- A GraphQL server can fetch data from separate sources for a single client query and present the results in a unified graph.
-It is not tied to any specific database or storage engine.
+- It is not tied to any specific database or storage engine.

-It tackles the drawbacks of regular REST APIs.
-With GraphQL, we can pinpoint the exact data we need, avoiding the hassles of getting too much or too little.
+- GraphQL addresses the drawbacks of regular REST APIs by allowing us to pinpoint the exact data we need, avoiding the hassles of getting too much or too little.

-It’s all about efficiency and delivering just what’s necessary.
+- It’s all about efficiency and delivering just what’s necessary.

-In our Spring Boot project, we’ll harness the power of GraphQL.
-By combining it with Spring Boot, we’ll create an intuitive and seamless integration.
-We’ll begin by crafting a GraphQL schema — a masterpiece that defines data types and governs queries and mutations.
-We’ll use GraphQL Schema Definition Language (SDL) to orchestrate this process.
+- In our Spring Boot project, we’ll harness the power of GraphQL.
+- By combining GraphQL with Spring Boot, we’ll create an intuitive and seamless integration.
+- We’ll begin by crafting a GraphQL schema — a masterpiece that defines data types and governs queries and mutations.
+- We’ll use GraphQL Schema Definition Language (SDL) to orchestrate this process.

 **Key terms in GraphQL**
 <br/><br/>